TolanNightBlade/ElimEvents.JavaScript/README.md

     getHandler(name) -- returns Null or ElimEventItems
-    trigger(name, context, ... args) -- trigger event, context is optional on(name, cb, isOnce, context) -- register callback for event, isOnce and context are optional off(name, cb, context) --remove callback for event, context is require is you specificed a different context within 'on' destroy() --clear and destroy
+    trigger(name, context, ... args) -- trigger event, context is optional on(name, cb, isOnce, context) -- register callback for event, isOnce and context are optional off(name, cb, context) --remove callback for event, context is required if you specified a different context within 'on' destroy() --clear and destroy

 ElimEventItems - Methods